evernotegitofficial/evernote-cloud-sdk-windows/Getting_Started.md

 You have a few options:

-- (Recommended) *Use Nuget.* From within Visual Studio, using the Nuget Package Manager, find and install "Evernote SDK for Windows" -- this will install the Evernote SDK and its required dependent assemblies into your C# or VB.NET project.
+- (Recommended) *Use Nuget.* From within Visual Studio, using the Nuget Package Manager, find and install "Evernote Cloud SDK for Windows" -- this will install the Evernote SDK and its required dependent assemblies into your C# or VB.NET project.

 - (Alternative 1) From within Visual Studio, you can use the Add References option to add the DLL files contained in the "assemblies" folder of this repository into your C# or VB.NET project.